 It still has the same natural sweetness as nutmeg but is milder.
 Even so, it’ll do in a pinch for sweet recipes.

 Allspice is another exact ratio swap-out for nutmeg.
 If a recipe calls for a tablespoon of nutmeg, use a tablespoon of allspice instead.

 6. Garam Masala

 Garam masala may not be as well-known as other options on this list.
 However, it’s a staple in Indian and Asian cuisine.

-It contains some of the same ingredients as pumpkin pie spice, including nutmeg, cinnamon, cloves, and mace.
+So, what is garam masala?
+Well, it’s a spice blend featuring ingredients like pumpkin pie spice, including nutmeg, cinnamon, cloves, and mace.

 It also has a distinctive pepper flavor, thanks to the peppercorns.
 Cumin and bay leaves are also common ingredients, meaning it’s ideal for savory meals.

 In that case, substitute it at a one-to-one ratio (one teaspoon to one teaspoon).